United States Sixth Fleet: Task Force 61, amphibious assault force

 Task Force 61 was the Mediterranean Amphibious Ready Group.
 It is composed of approximately three amphibious ships and their embarked landing craft.
 From these ships, United States Marine amphibious forces can move ashore by sea and air in amphibious assault or emergency evacuation missions.
 Once ashore, the ships of Task Force 61 logistically support the ground forces, until the objective of the landing has been accomplished, and the Marine Forces return to the ships.

 As of 2011, according to official NavEur/NavAf Public Affairs sources, Task Force 61 will normally be the commander of the deployed carrier strike group (CSG) and will exercise operational control of all units assigned to TF61 operating in the USEUCOM or USAFRICOM AOR.

-Task Force 62, landing force (Marine expeditionary unit)
+Task Force 62, Landing Force

 Task Force 62 is the combat-ready ground force composed of a Marine expeditionary unit (MEU) of approximately 1,900 Marines.
 Transported in Task Force 61 ships, the MEU is equipped with armor, artillery, and transport helicopters that enable it to conduct operations ashore, or evacuate civilians from troubled areas.
 This MEU is usually from II MEF on the East Coast.

 As of 2011, according to official Public Affairs sources, Task Force 62 will normally be the commander of the deployed Amphibious Ready Group (ARG) and will exercise operational control of all units assigned to TF61 operating in the USEUCOM or USAFRICOM AOR.